 1) Use a comfortable, but firm mattress.
 2) For a soft mattress, place a half inch piece of plywood underneath the mattress.
-3) Use a supportive body pillow underneath the knees when sleeping on your back or sleep in the side position with a pillow between bent knees using the same supportive body pillow.
+3) Use a supportive body pillow underneath the knees when sleeping on your back or sleep in the side position with a pillow between bent knees.
 4) Sleeping with an orthopedic pillow can help keep your neck and back in proper alignment to relax muscles.

 Getting Into a vehicle

 1) Use the door to help you sit.